UWCNuclear/MESCAN/README.md

 # autoGos
-Scans diagonal and transitional matrix element planes for intensity ratio matches
+Scans diagonal and transitional matrix element in the 2D plane until matching the experimental intensity ratio.

 DESCRIPTION
 ------------

 autoGos takes a Gosia input file for a projectile with OP,INTI and calculates the intensity ratio for a given range of diagonal and transitional matrix elements.
-It outputs a list of diagonal and tranistional matrix elements for which the difference between the intensity ratio calculated with Gosia and the intensity ratio calculated experimentally is smaller then a user defined value.
+It outputs a list of diagonal and transitional matrix elements for which the difference between the intensity ratio calculated with Gosia and the intensity ratio calculated experimentally is smaller then a user defined value.

 REQUIREMENTS